guanwill/lolproject/README.md

 ##Accomplishments
 * Built crud around authentication - let users sign up, sign in, edit their account, and delete their account
 * Integrated external API - let users to search for a person's league of legends online profile and statistics
-* Integrate mailbox system so that members of LOLward can message another member by following [this tutorial](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.rjs6cdozd)
+* Integrated a mailbox system so that members of LOLward can message another member by following [this tutorial](https://medium.com/@danamulder/tutorial-create-a-simple-messaging-system-on-rails-d9b94b0fbca1#.rjs6cdozd)
 * Allow members to get a notification in their inbox when a member has sent them a message
 * Applied pagination to the community page by following [this tutorial](https://gorails.com/episodes/pagination-with-will-paginate).